Car damage assessment

 Analyze the experiment

-Navigate to the Evaluation view.
 Since the model solves a classification problem, a confusion matrix is displayed.
 The top-left to bottom-right diagonal shows correct predictions.
-Everything outside this diagonal is errors.
+Everything outside this diagonal are errors.

 Deploy the trained model

-Click the Enable switch to deploy the experiment.
+Click Enable to deploy the experiment.
 You can now call your deployed experiment with your own product using the Url and Token.
 For example, when you build your own app with Bubble.

 Test with Peltarion API tester